-To introduce a notion of high-dimensionality, we will now suppose the set of regressors can be partitioned into two distinct components: a set of $P$ non-fixed effects regressors $w_{i}=w_{1i}, \ldots, w_{Pi}$, which we will treat as countable in number, and a set of $Q$ $0/1$ dummies $d_{i}=d_{1i}, \ldots, d_{Qi}$, where $Q$ is allowed to be a large number.
-The total number of regressors $M=P+Q$ is therefore also a large number and the combined matrix of non-fixed effect and fixed regressors can be expressed as $X=\{w_{i},d_{i}\}$.
-Note that this partition does not depend on the indexing of these fixed effects, but they could easily be sub-divided into multiple levels (e.g., ``two way'' or ``three way'' fixed effects specifications) depending on the application.\footnote{In addition, note that the high-dimensional portion of the regressor set need not consist of only $0/1$ dummies; the methods we describe can also be applied to models where $d_{i}$ contains linear time trends, fixed effects interacted with non-fixed effect variables, and so on without loss of generality.} The number of observations $N$ is assumed to be $>M$, with $N-M$ also generally treated as a large number.
+To introduce a notion of high dimensionality, we will now suppose the set of regressors can be partitioned into two distinct components: a set of $P$ non-fixed effects regressors $w_{i}=w_{1i},\ldots,w_{Pi}$, which we will treat as countable in number, and a set of $Q$ indicator variables $d_{i}=d_{1i},\ldots,d_{Qi}$, where $Q$ is allowed to be a large number.
+The total number of regressors $M=P+Q$ is therefore also large, and the combined matrix of fixed effect and non-fixed effects regressors can be expressed as $X=\{w_{i},d_{i}\}$.
+Note that this partition does not depend on the indexing of the fixed effects, but they could easily be subdivided into multiple levels (e.g., ``two-way'' or ``three-way'' fixed effects specifications) depending on the application.\footnote{In addition, note that the high-dimensional portion of the regressor set need not consist of only indicator variables; the methods we describe can also be applied to models where $d_{i}$ contains linear time trends, fixed effects interacted with non-fixed effect variables, and so on without loss of generality.} The number of observations, $N$, is assumed to be greater than $M$, with $N-M$ also generally treated as a large number.